-If French have Édith Piaf, and Portuguese have Amália Rodrigues, Romanians have Maria Tănase.
+If the French have Édith Piaf, and the Portuguese have Amália Rodrigues, Romanians have Maria Tănase.
 She was both a singer and an actress, whose voice, physical appearance and charisma, easily turned her into a national diva.
 Her music varied from ”traditional Romanian music to romance, tango, chanson and operetta”.

 Maria Tănase was born in a suburb of Bucharest on 25th September 1913 .
 Her father was a master gardener and a florist, and also owner of a big nursery on the outskirts of Bucharest.
 Spending her childhood among her father’s workers coming from different regions of Romania, she got deeply fascinated by the folk songs and tales those people were singing ans saying.